800-450-6118

 You should be cautious when considering buying a carpal tunnel brace.
 Certainly, be careful buying online or in one of the many retail outlets like CVS, Walgreens, Rite Aid or Walmart.

-So if you have carpal tunnel syndrome, stay away from these:
+If you have carpal tunnel syndrome, stay away from the braces below.
+They're not certified carpal tunnel braces.

 • Featol Wrist Brace Carpal Tunnel